stevencombs/retrocombs.github.io/_posts/2015/2015-07-03-ikea-fullflja-gel-pen.md

 layout: post
 title: IKEA FULLFÖLJA gel pen
 date: '2015-07-03 11:00'
+author: 'Steven B. Combs, Ph.D.'
+email: 'steven.combs@gmail.com'
 comments: 'yes'
 categories:
   - art
 ---

 Today I present a pen review that quite probably no one saw coming.
 You can't purchase this pen at [JetPens](http://www.jetpens.com).
 You won't find it at your local discount store and you won't even find it at [Pen Chalet](http://www.penchalet.com).
 Nope, for this one, you need stop by the home of Swedish design; [IKEA](http://www.ikea.com).

 On a recent trip to IKEA–West Chester, and after engorging myself on a Swedish meatball lunch, I browsed the home office area and noticed stationary products.
 My eye was then drawn to the view shown below.